Football Fans Can’t Get Over How Bad The ESPN Announcing And Production Is During The 2018 Pro Bowl

 The backlash even prompted ESPN to offer a statement, noting that Witten was still learning the ropes of the announcing booth and asking fans to give him a bit of time.

-“It’s been 12 games,” ESPN Monday Night Football producer Jay Rothman said about Witten’s first season in the booth (via the Star Telegram).
+“It’s been 12 games,” ESPN Monday Night Football producer Jay Rothman said about Witten’s first season in the booth via the Star Telegram.

 “We knew this would not be an overnight sensation, and I do believe he is getting better and better.
 We just ask for a little patience.”

 But as the backlash during the Pro Bowl showed, fans are just about out of patience.
 Many called on ESPN to come back with a new announcing crew next season, or at least reassign Witten so he can get more experience at a level where the stakes — and the viewership — aren’t so high.